PetoLau/jekyll-now/_posts/2018-01-26-TSrepr-time-series-representations.md

 Therefore, they are awesome!

-Time series representation methods can be divided into four groups (types) (Aghabozorgi, Seyed Shirkhorshidi, and Ying Wah (2015)):
+Time series representation methods can be divided into four groups (types) (Ratanamahatana et al. (2005)):

  * nondata adaptive
  * data adaptive